kennethmyhra/Http.EncryptedContentEncoding/README.md

-# Example of Encrypted Content Encoding over HTTP
+# Example of Encrypted Content Encoding over HTTP and RESTful services

 ## Introduction
 The following example was inspired by [RFC8188][rfc8188] which was published as